 - 1/4 cup sugar

 - 1/2 teaspoon pure vanilla extract

-- 2 cups gluten free flour blend (divided)
+- 2 cups gluten-free all-purpose flour blend (divided)

 - 1/2 teaspoon xanthan gum (if your flour blend does not already contain it)